 That way, you know it’s the right fit for your child and your child is already comfortable in it.

 If you don’t have a driver’s license, your best bet is to stay at a resort where you can walk to restaurants and attractions or one that has a shuttle.
-And book tours that pick you up.
+And book tours on the Big Island that pick you up.